Skip to main content

 • The contents of nupkg are zip files.
 This zip file contains the package definition file (nuspec file) and extension and profile files.

-When you open the nupkg file with NuGet Package Explorer, a tool that allows you to view and edit nupkg files, it will look like this.
+When you open the nupkg file with NuGet Package Explorer, a tool that allows you to view and edit nupkg files, it looks like this.

 • The number under the extensions folder is the corresponding Next Design version.
-The extension binaries to be distributed will be placed in that subfolder.
+The extension binaries to be distributed are placed in that subfolder.

 • The samples folder and templates folder are used when registering Next Design sample and template functions.
 When you create a project file with NDExt new, the samples folder and templates folder are created in the pkgContents folder, so place the Next Design project file and template file under them.
 When you build a package with ndext pack, it will be automatically registered in the package.